sharu725/cards/_posts/2017-12-30-python-virtual-environments-venv.md

 - venv
 - virtualenv
 comments: true
-subtitle: Learn how to create virtual environments using Python's module venv
+description: Learn how to create virtual environments using Python's module venv

 ---
 ***